Punctured logarithmic maps: The stack of punctured maps

 are defined as the stacks over $(\Sch/\ul B)$ with objects basic stable punctured maps to $X$ over $B$ (Definition~\ref{def:stability}) marked by $\btau$ and by $\tau$, respectively (Definition~\ref{Def: marking by type}).

-Weakening stability to pre-stability, the analogous stacks to the relative Artin fan $\cX$ of $X$ over $B$ are denoted\footnote{Stability being a concept for graphs decorated by genera and curve classes, there does exist a stable version of $\fM(\cX/B,\btau)$.
+Weakening stability to pre-stability, the analogous stacks to the relative Artin fan $\cX$ of $X$ over $B$, as defined at the beginning of \S\ref{sec:stack}, are denoted\footnote{Stability being a concept for graphs decorated by genera and curve classes, there does exist a stable version of $\fM(\cX/B,\btau)$.
 We omit this variant.}

 The corresponding stacks with markings replaced by weak markings are denoted by the same symbols adorned with primes:

 \end{definition}